Perl5-Alien/Alien-Build-Plugin-Fetch-CurlCommand/README.md

 # DESCRIPTION

 This plugin provides a fetch based on the `curl` command.
-It works with other fetch plugins (ie. the first one which succeeds will be used).
-Most of the time the best plugin to use will be [Alien::Build::Plugin::Download::Negotiate](https://metacpan.org/pod/Alien::Build::Plugin::Download::Negotiate), but for some SSL bootstraping it may be desirable to try `curl` first.
+It works with other fetch plugins (that is, the first one which succeeds will be used).
+Most of the time the best plugin to use will be [Alien::Build::Plugin::Download::Negotiate](https://metacpan.org/pod/Alien::Build::Plugin::Download::Negotiate), but for some SSL bootstrapping it may be desirable to try `curl` first.

 This plugin is not currently part of the [Alien::Build](https://metacpan.org/pod/Alien::Build) core, but the hope is that it